 Even though after 1908 Bertram insisted on the implementation of his ideas about basic design, he avoided influencing the libraries’ architectural style other than insisting that the building be “dignified.”
 In many cases, a dignified design meant elevating the entrance above grade, so that approaching the building, the user looked up to a higher level of learning and knowledge.

 Queen Anne Public Library, 1929

 Sited back from the street, the Queen Anne branch capitalizes on the neighborhood’s slopes.
-The building presents a simple, easily read façade (Figure 2) to the street articulating the library’s main functions.
+The building presents a simple, easily-read façade (Figure 2) to the street, articulating the library’s main functions.
 Form really follows function here.
 The two reading rooms on either side of the entrance are marked by a strip of six segmentally arched windows of small leaded panes.
-The terra cotta window surrounds stand out against deep red color of the English bond brickwork (Figure 3).6 East of the entrance, a third set of simple flat arched windows below the terra cotta water table separating the floors marks the lower level community room.
+The terra cotta window surrounds stand out against the deep red color of the English bond brickwork (Figure 3).6 East of the entrance, a third set of simple flat arched windows below the terra cotta water table separating the floors marks the lower-level community room.

 Queen Anne Public Library, 1931

 The end walls are capped by stepped terra cotta parapets that rise above the steep gable roof behind them.
 The caps at the peak of the roof-line, and the terra cotta tiles that end them are all reflections of the Tudor Revival style7 the architects had chosen.
 A low cross gable at the rear of the building covers the space where stacks and the original area for the librarian are located.
 A large offset chimney marks the very rear of the library.
 Its terra cotta chimney pot is reminiscent of the English Tudor style that inspired other building details, including the lamps flanking the main and community room entrances.